8n8/bigwebthing/README.md

             1 byte: 1
             32 bytes: unique ID
-            extra fields like credit card number, payment provider etc
+            extra fields like credit card number, payment provider etc 32 bytes
+        hash of previous transaction hash combined with this transaction encoded (without the hash of course)

 ## Message header encoding for local storage